mehulagg/gitlab/doc/development/cicd/templates.md

 A template could contain malicious code.
 For example, a template that contains the `export` shell command in a job might accidentally expose project secret variables in a job log.
 If you're unsure if it's secure or not, you need to ask security experts for cross-validation.

+## Contribute CI/CD Template Merge Requests

+Once your CI/CD Template MR is created and labeled with `ci::templates`, DangerBot will suggest 1 Reviewer and 1 Maintainer you can ask to review your code.
+Once your Merge Request is ready for review, please `@mention` the reviewer and ask them to review your CI/CD Template changes.
+See details in the [merge request introducing DangerBot to CI/CD Template MRs](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/44688).